 - Benefits to the environment and society

-The Alberta Environmental Farm Plan (EFP) has begun a three year Species at Risk (SAR) initiative with funding provided by the Government of Canada’s Species at Risk on Agricultural Land (SARPAL) program.
+The Alberta Environmental Farm Plan (EFP) is completing a three year Species at Risk (SAR) initiative with funding provided by the Government of Canada’s Species at Risk on Agricultural Land (SARPAL) program.

 About 75% of species at risk in Alberta are found in the Grassland and Parkland regions.
 The goal is for Alberta producers to know which species at risk they may have on their land and how to make simple changes that will conserve them and their habitats.